Tissa David: Career in the United States

 In 1955, David emigrated to the United States and learned English, settling in New York City.
 In 1956, David joined UPA, where she became the assistant of animator Grim Natwick.
 She first worked with Natwick while both were employed at UPA animation studio.
 David and Natwick later partnered for freelance work for hundreds of animated television commercials.
 David and Natwick also collaborated to create the last theatrical short released starring the character, Mr. Magoo.

 Her television commercial portfolio, which spanned the 1950s, 1960s and 1970s, included spots for Piel's Beer, for which she drew the characters, Bert and Harry, who were voiced by Bob and Ray, an American comedy team.
 David also created animated commercials for Barneys New York, Vlasic Pickles, WQXR, Perrier, Esso and Shell, IBM, Cheerios and Excedrin.

 David also worked on films, short films, and commercials with husband and wife animators, John Hubley and Faith Hubley, for Hubley Studios.
 Her credits with the Hubleys included Of Demons and Men and Eggs, both released in 1970, and the 1974 short film, Cockaboody.
 David animated the little girls in Cockaboody.
+In 1977 she animated on A Doonesbury Special.

 She animated two characters, a man and a woman, for the Hubleys' 1976 independent animated film, Everybody Rides the Carousel.
 Actress Meryl Streep provided the voice for David's young woman in the film.

 David, already an animation pioneer, became one of the first women to animate a major film character with the release of Raggedy Ann & Andy: A Musical Adventure in 1977.
 David animated the Raggedy Ann character for the film, which was directed by Richard Williams.
 She noted that "I project a lot of myself into Raggedy Ann."
 In 1977, David told the New York Times that she designed Raggedy Ann as "a plain Jane with a heart of candy – and she's all female."
 She elaborated on the production during the same interview saying, "If the work is good, then perhaps I will prove a point ...
 To create a female character in an animated film, you must think like a woman and 'feel' like a woman.
 In other words, you must be a woman."

 David began animating for R.O.
 Blechman in the late 1970s.
-Her work with Blechman included television productions, both released in 1977: a television film, Simple Gifts and a special, A Doonesbury Special.
+Her work with Blechman included television productions such as the television film Simple Gifts.
 In 1988, David was awarded the Winsor McCay Award during the Annie Awards.

 David collaborated with Michael Sporn Animation later in her career, working on Sporn's 1990 adaptation of The Marzipan Pig, as well as Ira Sleeps Over, a 1991 animated television film.
 David also served as the animation director for Poe, based on the life of Edgar Allan Poe, which Sporn released in 2013.

 Death

-David died from a recently diagnosed brain tumor at her apartment in the Upper East Side of Manhattan, New York City, on August 21, 2012, at the age of 91.
+David died from a brain tumor at her apartment on the Upper East Side of Manhattan, New York City, on August 21, 2012, at the age of 91.